eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussion-topics/a-privacy-risks-and-mitigations/README.md

 On the plus side, the number of attestations to be issued is constant over time and does not depend on usage.

+#### 3.1.4 Questions for discussion

+1. Can you think of other approaches to mitigate the threat of tracking (within the context of the currently specified attestation formats)?
+2. Which of the above mentioned methods should Wallet Solutions support?
+3. Should Attestation Providers be able to indicate, during issuance, how the Wallet Unit should handle their attestations?
+For example, should they be able to choose one of these methods?
+And when choosing a specific method, should they be able to set a value for the parameters involved, for example the lower limit for requesting new attestations in method or the batch size in method C?

 ### 3.2.
 When checking the revocation status of attestations